Overview

 | Capacity | 12 passengers + 2 crew |

-- Allihies Copper Mines – Walk the historic mining trails and learn about the 19th‑century copper boom.
+- Allihies Copper Mines – Walk the restored engine house trails and learn about the 19th-century copper mining boom that shaped the region.

-- Adrigole – A charming village with a scenic harbour, perfect for a lunch stop.
+- Adrigole – A quiet coastal village with a sheltered harbour, ideal for a relaxed lunch after your tour.

-- Ballylickey – A picturesque settlement on Bantry Bay, known for its harbour and traditional pubs.
+- Ballylickey – A picturesque settlement on Bantry Bay, known for its working harbour and traditional pubs.